 - Innervation: Inferior division of the oculomotor nerve (CN III).

 The inferior rectus muscle performs the opposite action of the superior rectus, allowing us to look downwards.
-Its contraction pulls the bottom of the eyeball downwards, enabling us to see what's below us.
-Similar to the superior rectus, it also contributes to medial rotation and adduction.
+In real terms, its contraction pulls the bottom of the eyeball downwards, enabling us to see what's below us.
+Similar to the superior rectus, it also contributes to medial rotation and adduction Not complicated — just consistent.
+Surprisingly effective..

 3. Medial Rectus: The Adductor